-The passing score of an examination was set by the Alaska Real Estate Commission (in conjunction with Pearson VUE) after a comprehensive study was completed for each examination.
+The passing score of an examination was set by the Utah Division of Real Estate (in conjunction with Pearson VUE) after a comprehensive study was completed for each examination.
 Raw scores are converted into scaled scores that can range from 0 to 100.
 To avoid misuse of score information, numeric scores are only reported to failing candidates.
 The scaled score that is reported to you is neither the number of questions you answered correctly nor the percentage of questions you answered correctly.
-With a passing score of 75, any score below 75 indicates how close the candidate came to passing, rather than the actual number or percentage of questions the candidates answered correctly.
+The passing score is 70 for the salesperson examination, and 75 for the broker examination.
+With a passing score of 70 or 75, any score below 70 or 75 indicates how close the candidate came to passing, rather than the actual number or percentage of questions the candidates answered correctly.